 Besides, team building is supposed to lead to better understanding of requirements and objectives and alignment of individual aspirations and contributions.
 Do not shy away from facing the challenges and the struggle your employees experience.
 At the same time, leave some room for spontaneity and casual interactions.
 The art of balancing between extremities is the key to success.

-Once you have the basics in place, determine the type of event that best serves your goals and business needs.
+Once you have the basics in place, determine the type of event that best serves your goals and small business needs.
 Factor in the budget, time constraints, complexity of activities, and your company’s culture.

 Note that the event should not be too physically and mentally demanding.
 That being said, physical activities that take place outdoors are always a sound choice.
 Therefore, consider hiring a shuttle or minibus to open up new horizons.
 This can help you organize activities like long-distance excursions and exciting snow bus trips.
 Likewise, ponder mountaineering, skiing, resort time, kayaking/canoeing.